lsst-uk/obs_vista/README.md

 ## Installation

-You must perform a development "lsstsw" installation of the LSST stack.
-This is significantly slower and takes up more HDD, around 45Gb as opposed to 5Gb than the newinstall.sh method.
+The following instructions are for an "lsstsw" installation of the LSST stack.
+I will include installation instructions for the standard and Docker image when I have tested it.
+The lsstsw method is significantly slower and takes up more HDD, around 45Gb as opposed to 5Gb than the newinstall.sh method.
 After installing the LSST stack the obs_vista package must go in the folder which contains all the obs packages:

 ```Shell